Nyarmith/CPP_Algorithms/Problems/a2oj_ladders/lt1300/README.md

 Problem 12 has some cool bitset operations w/ a string constructor!!

+The improv DS in 24 is a good type to follow and could be generalized for way more contest probs

 Problem 30 has a pretty cool index-sort mapping that I should be able to implement myself(also record separately maybe in utility algorithm section)

 Problem 32 could be sped-up via more modular trix.